lal3lu03/PockNet/README.md

   -v $PWD/logs:/workspace/logs \
   ghcr.io/lal3lu03/pocknet:1.0.0 \
   predict-pdb /workspace/data/example/1a4j.pdb \
-  --checkpoint /workspace/checkpoints/selective_swa_epoch09_12.ckpt \
   --output /workspace/logs/ghcr_single_protein \
   --prep-device cuda:0
 ```

-The checkpoint at `/workspace/checkpoints/selective_swa_epoch09_12.ckpt` is baked into the image via the Dockerfile; override `--checkpoint` if you mount your own weights.
+The checkpoint at `/workspace/checkpoints/selective_swa_epoch09_12.ckpt` is baked into the image via the Dockerfile and is used by default; add `--checkpoint <path>` only if you mount your own weights.
 Mount additional volumes or adjust `--device`/`--prep-device` as needed for your hardware.

 ---